mastrogeppetto/diatopdf/README.md

     $ export PATH=$HOME/bin:$PATH

-and next append that same statement at the end of your .bashrc (or .zshrc on some systems).
+and next append that same statement to your .bashrc (or .zshrc on some systems).